 We humans almost always take the path of least resistance.
-If I can call you and occupy you for 20 minutes, making you explain every single one of your products to me and their differences, instead of having to read that on your site, that’s what I’ll do.
+If I can call you and occupy you for 20 minutes, making you explain every single one of your products and their differences to me, instead of having to read that on your site, that’s what I’ll do.

 If I can order via WhatsApp or IG DM (Instagram Direct Message), why should I order through your website?

 That’s where incentives come in.
-One mighty incentive we’ve seen used by our clients is the use of discount codes and coupons.
+A useful part of your online sales strategy should be the use of incentives.
+One mighty incentive we’ve seen used by our ecommerce clients and many other retailers is the use of discount codes and coupons exclusively through their website.

 For example, you simply run a promotion and tell all your followers that this weekend, there’s a 40% sale off all items or a $50 coupon.

 That’s the sweet music every shopper wants to hear, but there’s a catch.
 They need to use the coupon code: 40OFF at checkout when placing their order on your website, otherwise, they don’t get the discount.

 It might surprise you the speed with which people suddenly learn how to use a website when there’s a 40% discount involved.
 Your online sales would increase overnight!

 Was it that they couldn’t use your site before?
 Nope!
 It’s just that there never was a valid reason to use it after all, you’d take their order through WhatsApp and FB and IG.

 Alternatively, if you’ve got some really in-demand product, you can have that available exclusively through your site and that’s another way to get people using it.